• Skip to primary navigation

 33% zipper offset tile pattern

-You can also install tiles in a random tile pattern and have them honor the 33% maximum offset rule-of-thumb.
+You can also install tiles in a random tile pattern and have them honor the 33% maximum offset rule of thumb.

-Should tiles be vertical or horizontal?
+Should rectangular tiles be oriented vertical or horizontal?

 Whether to install tiles vertically or horizontally is a design decision.
 However, in general:

-Horizontal orientations are:
+Horizontal tile orientations are:

 • more of a traditional look

-• can make a space look larger or wider; whereas
+• can make a space look larger or wider, whereas

-Vertical orientations:
+Vertical 12×24 tile orientations:

 • can be more of a modern look